Your Knowsley Growth Hub is committed to helping you plan for the various Brexit scenarios you may face.

 The website is divided into sections:

-It explains actions to take to prepare for changes to customs and VAT procedures if there is no deal:
+We will be updated on any changes to customs and VAT procedures if there is no deal, for example:-

 - getting a UK Economic Operator Registration and Identification (EORI) number